 ISO is the final setting you need to understand DSLR basics.
 And you’ll be pleased to hear it’s the easiest to understand!

-Using a DSLR to its best capability is all about balancing aperture, shutter speed and ISO.
-These settings determine the following aspects of your final photo:
+Using a DSLR to its best capability is all about balancing aperture, shutter speed and ISO to get the optimum result.

 Using your DSLR correctly comes with practice.
 Pick a simple subject and experiment with different settings to see the results.
 It may seem exhaustive at first, but soon enough you’ll be adjusting your settings like a natural!

 If you are still unsure about some concepts, I highly recommend checking out Joanie Simon’s YouTube channel – it’s a gold mine for food photography tips.